-STATE OF) ss COUNTY OF) - , being first duly sworn, do depose and say as follows: 1.
-This Undertaking is submitted pursuant to the Indemnification Agreement, dated, 20, between TC BIOPHARM (HOLDINGS) PLC, a under the laws of Scotland, United Kingdom (the "Company"), and the undersigned.
-2. I am requesting payment of costs, charges, and expenses which I have reasonably incurred or will reasonably incur in defending an action, suit or ed to in Section 2(a) or 2(b) or any claim referred to in Section 3, or pursuant to Section 7, of the aforesaid Indemnification Agreement.
-3 B. The costs, charges, and expenses for which payment is requested are, in general, all expenses related to 4 4.
-Part A. action or failure to hereby undertake to (a) repay all amounts paid pursuant hereto if it is proved by clear and convincing evidence in a court of competent jurisdiction that my act which is the subject of the matter described herein involved an act or omission undertaken with deliberate intent to cause injury to the Company or ckless disregard for the best interests of the Company and (b) reasonably cooperate with the Company concerning the action, suit, proceeding or claim.
+STATE OF) COUNTY OF) SS) , being first duly sworn, do depose and say as follows: company formed 1.
+This Undertaking is submitted pursuant to the Indemnification Agreement, dated, 20, between TC BIOPHARM (HOLDINGS) PLC, a under the laws of Scotland, United Kingdom (the "Company"), and the undersigned. proceeding, refer 2.
+I am requesting payment of costs, charges, and expenses which I have reasonably incurred or will reasonably incur in defending an action, suit or red to in Section 2(a) or 2(b) or any claim referred to in Section 3, or pursuant to Section 7, of the aforesaid Indemnification Agreement.
+3. The costs, charges, and expenses for which payment is requested are, in general, all expenses related to 4.
+Part A. I hereby undertake to (a) repay all amounts paid pursuant hereto if it is proved by clear and convincing evidence in a court of competent jurisdiction that my to act which is the subject of the matter described herein involved an act or omission undertaken with deliberate intent to cause injury to the Company or reckless disregard for the best interests of the Company and (b) reasonably cooperate with the Company concerning the action, suit, proceeding or claim.
 [Signature of Indemnitee]

-aforesaid Inde I hereby undertake to repay all amounts paid pursuant hereto if it ultimately is determined that I am not entitled to be indemnified by the Company under the mnification Agreement or otherwise. ['Signature of Indemnitee] Subscribed and sworn to before me, a Notary Public in and for said County and State, this day of , 20 [Seal]
+C :17 1 I hereby undertake to repay all amounts paid pursuant hereto if it ultimately is determined that I am not entitled to be indemnified by the Company under the aforesaid Indemr nification Agreement or otherwise. ('Signature of Indemnitee) [Signature of Indominice] Subscribed and guarn to before me a Notary Public in and for said County and State this day of 20